Anthony Daniels: 1975–1976: Beginnings - Bringing C-3PO to life and filming

 On 22 March 1976, his first day of filming took place in Tunisia which provided the setting for Tatooine.
-Daniels filmed his first scenes at the Lars homestead and they also featured Mark Hamill, Kenny Baker inside R2-D2, Phil Brown as Uncle Owen and several Jawa extras.
-He found the first days of shooting Star Wars challenging because the costume was restrictive, took a long time (2 hours) to put on and the "desert could be blistering hot or frigid."
+(Note: Attributed to multiple references:) Daniels filmed his first scenes at the Lars homestead and they also featured Mark Hamill as Luke Skywalker, Kenny Baker inside R2-D2, Phil Brown as Uncle Owen and several Jawa extras.
+Daniels' first scene was C-3PO's interaction with Owen Lars.
+During the first take of a close-up, there were technical difficulties with a misplaced wire and C-3PO's eyes not illuminating.
+Daniels found the first days of shooting Star Wars challenging because the fiber-glass and aluminium costume was restrictive, physically demanding, took a long time (2 hours) to put on and the "desert could be blistering hot or frigid."
 Once on set, the costume could not be redesigned.
 The costume made movements difficult - even the simple ones.
+Daniels said, "I felt like I was being stabbed with a pair of scissors every time I made a gesture."
 Due to the costume being uncomfortable, Daniels would wear relevant parts "if C-3PO wasn't fully in a shot."
-During the scene when a Sand Person attacks Luke, Daniels wore his shoes because his feet were not on camera.
+During the scene when a Tusken Raider attacks Luke, Daniels wore his shoes because his feet were not on camera.
 In between filming, he could not sit down with the costume on, so "the crew put him on a leaning board."
-At the end of his first day of filming, Daniels was covered in scars, scratches and bruises from the costume; this marked the first and only time he wore the costume for a whole day.
-Daniels and the crew experienced technical difficulties with a motorised R2-D2 and several scenes "had to be re-shot numerous times because his motors kept playing up and he'd rocket away from everyone".
+At the end of his first day of filming, Daniels was covered in scars, scratches and bruises from the costume; this marked the first and only time he wore the costume for a whole day of filming.
+(Note: Attributed to multiple references:) Daniels and the crew experienced technical difficulties with a motorised R2-D2 and several scenes "had to be re-shot numerous times because his motors kept playing up and he'd rocket away from everyone".
+Filming in Tunisia continued up to 4 April 1976.
+He later chronicled the challenges he faced in further detail in his memoirs.

 Following that, Daniels, the cast and crew moved to Elstree Studios in London for interior scenes including the Death Star, the interior of the Lars homestead and interiors of ships (including the Millennium Falcon).
 The hot summer of 1976 and little air-conditioning made wearing the costume difficult for Daniels.
+He got in touch with several of his friends including Paul Blake from Rose Bruford College when Lucasfilm sought out actors for the Mos Eisley cantina scene.
+Blake portrayed bounty hunter Greedo.
 The scene "where C-3PO had to pick up a comlink to talk to Luke on the Death Star" took 20 takes before sticky pad was placed and hidden in the character's hand.
-The last scene he filmed was in the sub hallway of Tantive IV.
+The last scene he filmed was in the sub hallway of Tantive IV when his character follows R2-D2 into the escape pod saying,"I'm going to regret this."
 As he got into character he described C-3PO as "a kind of English butler, a cross between Laurel and Hardy with his friend."